WSU-kduncan/cicd-3120-wivkir/README.md

     * `${{ secrets.DOCKER_PASSWORD }}`

 What credentials would you recommend providing?
-  * Username and Password
+  * Username and Password/Token

 What credentials are needed
-  * Username and Password
+  * Username and Password/Token

 Set secrets and secret names